Michigan Pedestrian Accident Lawsuit: What You Need To Know

 Unlike other law firms, our attorneys are never too busy to promptly return phone calls and answer questions.

 More importantly, this client-focused approach leads to better and faster settlements for our clients.
-Michigan Auto Law has recovered more million-dollar settlements and trial verdicts for motor vehicle accidents than any other lawyer or law firm in Michigan.
+We have recovered more million-dollar settlements and trial verdicts for motor vehicle crashes than any other lawyer or law firm in the state.
 We’ve also recovered the highest ever reported truck crash and auto crash settlement in the state.

 Call now so we can start making a real difference for you.